Pythm/ad-ElectricalManagement/README.md

 Create Home Assistant helpers to manage charging:

 1. **Guest Function**: There is a `guest` function defined with an `input_boolean` on chargers.
-This allows bypassing smart charging and avoids registering the maximum charged during one session and maximum amperage the car can charge.
+This allows guests to charge.
 You will need to set up a phone to receive nofication and long press the received notification to select either charge now, or input estimated kWh to charge.

 ---

-### 🚘 Easee Charger
+### 🚘 Easee Chargers

 > [!IMPORTANT]
 > Locking Easee charger to 3-phase IT net (230V) requires a minimum of 11A to charge.
 The app can turn down charging as low as 6A, and if so, the charging will stop.
 To avoid this, set Phase mode to Automatic in your Easee app.